-When employees see that their cases are being closed quickly, and when the results of those cases are communicated back, if possible (either through policy changes, education, or even anecdotal stories in company-wide newsletters or leadership presentations), your people see that their voices matter and something is being done about their concerns.
+When reporters see that their cases are being closed quickly, and when the results of those cases are communicated back, if possible (either through policy changes, education, or even anecdotal stories in company-wide newsletters or leadership presentations), your people see that their voices matter and something is being done with concerns.
+This is especially crucial in healthcare which has traditionally held close ties to the local communities around their facilities.

-This can also be improved by making sure your intake is high quality (make test calls to your own line to assess).
+Therefore, make sure your intake is high quality (make test calls to your own line to assess).
 This means ensuring that empathetic elicitation is in place and that interviewers are both risk-trained and able to apply a flexible approach to gathering information.